-"Your contact lens prescription can be a bit challenging to understand" says Dr. Wende of Contacts Direct.
+"Your contact lens prescription can be a bit challenging to understand," says Dr. Wende of Contacts Direct.
 "The numbers and abbreviations on the label can appear to have been written in some kind of alien language."
-You can take comfort in that your prescription provides specific information to contact lens retailers to ensure your contact lenses are safe and comfortable according to your vision needs.
+While this is how you might feel sometimes, your prescription provides specific information to contact lens distributors that ensures your contact lenses are safe, comfortable, and provide optimum vision specifically for you.

 - Base Curve (BC): This base curve determines what type of fit is required for the lens to meet the curve of your eye.
 This measurement is usually written in millimeters or sometimes with the words flat, median, or steep.